Fluffernuttersandwich/Better7D2DbyFNS/README.md

 >
 > B. Lower your Graphics settings.
 >
+> C. See the write-up further below on if you should consider using the Lossless Scaling Application.
+>
-> C. Play without these mods.
+> D. Play without these mods.

 > [!TIP]